dimkar121/LSHDB/README.md

 The way to submit similarity queries against a store, using keyed fields, is as follows:
 ```
-QueryRecord query = new QueryRecord(storeName, 40); // 40 denotes the max number of the returned records.
+QueryRecord query = new QueryRecord(40); // 40 denotes the max number of the returned records.
 query.setKeyedField("author", new String[]{"John"},1.0,true);
 Result result = lsh.query(query);
 result.prepare();